ordinators/ordinator/README.md

 - Guide you through secrets/AGE key setup if required
 - Prompt you to run your profile's bootstrap script if one exists

+> **Note:** If your repository uses a different default branch (e.g., master), update the one-liner to match your branch name.
+Ordinator auto-detects the default branch for all onboarding output and generated scripts, so you always get the correct command for your setup.

 That's it!
 Your environment will be replicated and ready to use.